 The doctors at All-Star Orthopaedics offer advanced treatments to eliminate pain and discomfort in the body caused by injury and disease.

 Drs.
 Mark S. Greenberg, Kevin M. Honig, W. Grear Hurt, Thomas M. Schott, and Bing S. Tsay are among the best specialists in their field and can offer relief for arthritis, tendonitis, and many other conditions.
-Whether you have pain in your shoulders, knees, hands, feet, or other areas, our doctors can help you to live an active, pain-free lifestyle once again.
+Whether you have pain in your shoulders, knees, hands, feet, or other areas, our board-certified orthopaedic surgeons can help you to live an active, pain-free lifestyle once again.

 For more information about any of the following conditions we invite you to contact our practice in the Dallas, Ft.
 Worth, Texas area.